acep-uaf/the-arctic-program/content/about/index.md

 +++
-title = "Alaska Regional Collaboration for Innovation and Commercialization Program" type = "about" description = "AN OFFICE OF NAVAL RESEARCH INITIATIVE" heroUpperTitle = "ARCTIC"
+title = "Alaska Regional Collaboration for Technology Innovation and Commercialization" type = "about" description = "AN OFFICE OF NAVAL RESEARCH INITIATIVE" heroUpperTitle = "ARCTIC"